matheusportela/matheusportela.github.io/_posts/2024-04-08-double-entry-bookkeeping-as-a-directed-graph.md

 <center><figure><img src="/assets/images/double-entry-bookkeeping/general-post-office-accounting-book.jpg" alt="Picture of the General Post Office T-account as instituted by Benjamin Franklin" style="width: 650px;" /><figcaption>General Post Office T-account as instituted by Benjamin Franklin.
 Source: <a href="https://postalmuseum.si.edu/object/npm_1982.0786.1">Smithsonian National Post Museum</a>.</figcaption></figure></center>

-Computer systems don't need to use this format, though, as it doesn't necessary prevent software bugs.
+Computer systems don't need to use this format, though, as it doesn't necessarily prevent software bugs.
 Instead, it is common to have a single amount column and another column to indicate whether the amount is a debit or a credit.
 For example:

 ```
 | Account | Transaction | Description        | Date       | Type   | Amount |